How Leadership Coaching Works: A Behind-the-Scenes Look

 Not “My team is underperforming, what are they doing wrong?”

-But: “What siloed environment have I built that keeps their talents dormant?”
+But: “What environment have I built that keeps their talents dormant?”

-The questions shift from “them” to “me.”
+The secret to how leadership coaching works is that the questions shift from “them” to “me.”
 Not because you’re the problem.
 Because you’re the architect.

 How Long Does It Take?